bjh/bruce-banner/README.md

 puts "thing: #{thing}"
 ```

-Since my laziness knows no bounds I created this so I can do this instead:
+Since my laziness knows no bounds I wrote this gem so I can type stuff like this instead:

 ```ruby
 bb thing